 The following add-ons are available with Dynamics 365 Commerce:

-As part of the Microsoft ecosystem, Dynamics 365 offers a solid option for businesses seeking ERP and CRM software solutions, thanks to its native integration with other Microsoft productivity tools such as Office 365.
+As part of the Microsoft ecosystem, Dynamics 365 offers a solid option for businesses in Singapore seeking ERP and CRM software solutions, thanks to its native integration with other Microsoft productivity tools such as Office 365.

 If you'd like to know more about how Microsoft Dynamics 365 can improve the productivity levels in your business, get your free copy of Reimagine Productivity with Microsoft Dynamics 365 by clicking on the image below.